The landlord’s essential guide to periodic property inspections

 Except in an emergency, as a landlord you have no right to enter the property without the tenant’s consent unless you are carrying out tasks agreed in the tenancy agreement such as gardening or cleaning.
 Entering the property without permission is illegal and doing so frequently can be seen as harassment.

 A quick internet search shows situations where tenants have felt compelled to change the locks for their own safety, leaving the landlord no way of accessing the property.
 This is both illegal and can be a huge headache for landlords but is a grey area in law.
 Our advice is to never enter the property without prior consent from the tenant unless it’s completely necessary.

 What you should look out for during the inspection

 Once you have agreed a time and date, the inspection can go ahead.

 As a landlord, it’s your duty to make sure your property is legally compliant and a safe place for your tenants to live.
-You or the agent will be looking to see if anything needs repairing or replacing, during the inspection, and whether there is anything that might represent a danger to the tenant.
-It’s also an opportunity to check that the tenant isn’t doing anything that is in breach of the tenancy agreement.
-Inspections are also a perfect opportunity to check in with your tenants, make sure they are happy and to discuss and resolve any potential issues they might have.
+You or the agent will be looking to see if anything needs repairing or replacing during the inspection, and whether there is anything that might represent a danger to the tenant, and it’s an opportunity to check that the tenant isn’t doing anything that is in breach of the tenancy agreement.
+It’s also a perfect opportunity to check in with them, make sure they are happy and to discuss and resolve any potential issues they might have.

 Though there will be some crossover, the inspection can be split into three distinct sections: